wegreenall/ortho/README.md

 # ortho
-Orthogonal Polynomials library
+A library for manipulation of orthogonal polynomials

-A library for working with arbitrary orthogonal polynomials in Python.
-This consists part of the codebase for my PhD projects, and is almost always going to be a work in progress.
+A library for working with arbitrary orthogonal polynomials in Python, based in PyTorch.